LangStream/documentation/pipeline-agents/ai-actions/ai-text-completions.md

 Refer to the [VertexAI documentation](https://cloud.google.com/vertex-ai/docs/generative-ai/model-reference/text) to know which models are compatible.

-Setup the Vertex LLM [configuration](../../configuration-resources/large-language-models-llms/vertex-configuration.md).
+Set up the Vertex LLM [configuration](../../configuration-resources/large-language-models-llms/vertex-configuration.md).
-Then add the `ai-text-completions` agent:
+Add the `ai-text-completions` agent: